callumdisney/ArithmeticSkills/README.md

 So I did it.

 It's probably not the best way to do it but it's "the quick bodge it together approach" as Tom Scott would say.

+You can see the code [here](https://github.com/bigmancallum/ArithmeticSkills/blob/main/main.py).
+You can and example of the results.txt text file where your results will be stored [here](https://github.com/bigmancallum/ArithmeticSkills/blob/main/results.txt).